Skip to main content

 Biographical Information:

-Flora Adams Darling was born in New Hampshire in 1840, a descendant of Henry Adams who settled in Braintree, Massachusetts, in 1636.
-She married Colonel Edward Irving Darling, 22 years her senior, in 1860, and went with him to live in Louisiana.
+Flora Adams Darling (1840–1910) was born on July 25, 1840.
+A descendant of Henry Adams, Darling's family settled in Braintree, Massachusetts, in 1636.
+She married Colonel Edward Irving Darling on March 12, 1860, and went with him to live in Louisiana.
 He died of wounds received in battle on December 2, 1863.
-Her only son was Edward Erving Darling, a minor musician-composer, who died July 13, 1894.
+Her only son was Edward Erving Darling, a musician-composer, who died July 13, 1894.
 Mrs. Darling suffered from repeated attacks of malarial fever and, after 1876, from deafness.
-Her years of widowhood were spent in writing letters, or memoirs of the Civil War, A Social Diplomat and other books.
+Her years of widowhood were spent writing letters, or memoirs of the Civil War, A Social Diplomat and other books.

 From 1889 to 1896, her major interests and efforts were devoted to the founding of women's patriotic societies.
-Mrs. Darling's interest in organizing and ruling patriotic societies,is illustrated by the rapid succession with which the societies followed each other: Daughters of the American Revolution (D.A.R.) founded October 11, 1890; Daughters of the Revolution (D.R.) founded June 18, 1891; Daughters of the United States of the War of 1812, founded January 8, 1892; founded because of disagreement over policies of the D. A. R., policies adopted over the protest of Mrs. Darling.
+Mrs. Darling's interest in organizing patriotic societies is illustrated by the rapid succession with which the societies followed each other: Daughters of the American Revolution (D.A.R.) founded October 11, 1890; Daughters of the Revolution (D.R.) founded June 18, 1891; Daughters of the United States of the War of 1812, founded January 8, 1892; founded because of disagreement over policies of the D. A. R., policies adopted over the protest of Mrs. Darling.
+Flora Adams Darling died on January 6, 1910.
 This collection is composed primarily of letters written to her during these years of controversy.

 Extent